PDAL/PDAL/doc/stages/filters.covariancefeatures.rst

   than k nearest neighbors, subject to meeting the minimum number of neighbors (``min_k``).

-features
-  A comma-separated list of individual features to be computed.
-[Default: "all"]

 mode
   By default, features are computed using the standard deviation along each eigenvector, i.e., using the square root of the computed eigenvalues